Ez-Kits/hot-keys/docs/react/getting-started/introduction.md

 ---
 title: Introduction
-description: Introduction to Ez Hot Keys for React.
+description: **Ez Hot Keys** is a powerful and flexible keyboard shortcut library designed specifically for React applications.
+It provides an intuitive way to handle keyboard shortcuts and hotkeys in your React components, making your applications more accessible and user-friendly.
 ---

-# Introduction

-Ez Hot Keys is a powerful and flexible keyboard shortcut library designed specifically for React applications.
-It provides an intuitive way to handle keyboard shortcuts and hotkeys in your React components, making your applications more accessible and user-friendly.

 ## Key Features

-- 🚀 **Simple API**: Easy to integrate with minimal boilerplate code
+- **Simple API**: Easy to integrate with minimal boilerplate code
-- ⚡ **Lightweight**: Small bundle size with zero dependencies
+- **Lightweight**: Small bundle size with zero dependencies
-- 🎯 **Type-safe**: Written in TypeScript for better development experience
-- 🔧 **Customizable**: Flexible configuration options for your specific needs
+- **Customizable**: Flexible configuration options for your specific needs.
-- 🎹 **Rich Key Combinations**: Support for single keys, key combinations, and sequences
+- **Sequences:** User can press keys sequentially.
+Like, press `Ctrl` then `A`.
+- **Combinations:** User can press keys combination.
+Like, press `Ctrl+A`.
+- **Global:** User can register global hot keys.
+Example: press `Ctrl+A` to do something.
+- **Scope:** User can register scope hot keys.
+Example: press `Ctrl+A` in a specific element to do something.
+- **Mode:** Supports two modes of hot keys: `separate` or `unified`.

 ## Why Ez Hot Keys?